romana/rlog/README.md

                     is defined here AND a logfile is specified via RLOG_LOG_FILE then the output is sent to both.
                     Default: Not set - meaning the output goes to stderr.

+There are two more settings, related to the configuration file, which can only be set via environment variables.

-* RLOG_CONF_FILE:   This is the only control variable, which is only allowed to appear as an environment variable.
-It cannot appear in a config file.
-If this variable is set then rlog looks for the config file at the specified location, which needs to be the absolute path of the file.
+* RLOG_CONF_FILE:   If this variable is set then rlog looks for the config file at the specified location, which needs to be the absolute path of the file.
 If this variable is not defined, then rlog will look for the config file in "/etc/rlog/your-executable-name.conf".
+Therefore, by default every executable has its own config file.
+                    By setting this variable, you could force multiple processes to share the same config file.
 * RLOG_CONF_CHECK_INTERVAL: Number of seconds between checking whether the config file has changed.
 By default, this is set to 15 seconds.
-This means that within 15 seconds a changed logging configuration will take effect.
+This means that within 15 seconds a changed logging configuration in the config file will take effect.
                     Note that this check is only performed when a log message is actually written.
 If the program does nothing or doesn't log messages, the config file won't be read.
 If there is no config file or it has been removed then the configuration from the environment variables is used.
-Set this value to 0 order to switch off the regular log file checking.
-Be careful when setting it to 0 via the config file: rlog will not check the config file again and therefore, this setting cannot be undone.
+Set this value to 0 in order to switch off the regular config file checking:
+                    The config file will then only be read once at the start.

 Please note!
 If these environment variables have incorrect or misspelled values then they will be silently ignored and a default value will be used.